avijitliberty/cloud-native/content/_index.md

       # Name of image in `assets/media/`.
         image:
           filename: open-book.jpg
+          filters:
           # Darken the image?
-Range 0-1 where 0 is transparent and 1 is opaque.
+Range 0-1 where 1 is transparent and 0 is opaque.
-        image_darken: 0.8
+            brightness: 1
-        #  Options are `cover` (default), `contain`, or `actual` size.
+          # Image fit.
+Options are `cover` (default), `contain`, or `actual` size.
-        image_size: cover
+            size: cover
-        # Options include `left`, `center` (default), or `right`.
+          # Image focal point.
+Options include `left`, `center` (default), or `right`.
-        image_position: center
+            position: center
           # Use a fun parallax-like fixed background effect on desktop? true/false
-        image_parallax: true
+            parallax: true
           # Text color (true=light, false=dark, or remove for the dynamic theme color).
             text_color_light: false
     advanced:
       css_class: fullscreen
-  - block: portfolio
-    id: projects
-    content:
-      title: 📐Projects
-      filters:
-        folders:
-          - project
-      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
-      default_button_index: 0
-      # Filter toolbar (optional).
-      # Add or remove as many filters (`filter_button` instances) as you like.
-      # To show all items, set `tag` to "*".
-      # To filter by a specific tag, set `tag` to an existing tag name.
-      # To remove the toolbar, delete the entire `filter_button` block.
-      buttons:
-        - name: All
-          tag: '*'
-        - name: Spring Boot
-          tag: Spring Boot
-        - name: AWS
-          tag: AWS
-        - name: Kubernetes
-          tag: Kubernetes
-        - name: Other
-          tag: Demo
-    design:
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
-      columns: '1'
-      view: showcase
-      # For Showcase view, flip alternate rows?
-      flip_alt_rows: false

-    design:
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
-      columns: '2'
-      view: showcase
-      # For Showcase view, flip alternate rows?
-      flip_alt_rows: false
-      background:
-        # Background color.
-        color: '#5C4033'
-        # Background gradient.
-        #gradient_start: "DeepSkyBlue"
-        #gradient_end: "SkyBlue"
-        # Name of image in `assets/media/`.
-        image:
-          filename: open-book.jpg
-        # Darken the image?
-Range 0-1 where 0 is transparent and 1 is opaque.
-        image_darken: 1
-        #  Options are `cover` (default), `contain`, or `actual` size.
-        image_size: cover
-        # Options include `left`, `center` (default), or `right`.
-        image_position: right
-        # Use a fun parallax-like fixed background effect on desktop? true/false
-        image_parallax: true
-        # Text color (true=light, false=dark, or remove for the dynamic theme color).
-        text_color_light: false
   - block: about.biography
     id: about
     content: